willfleetw/DNSRFCs/DNS_Documentation.md

 >**TODO**
 >
->* Update to include DNSSEC
->* Update resolver and name server algs to take into account DNSSEC
->* Update section references
 >* Update resource records section of document (missing RRs)
 >* Fillout Glossary with terms and references to document and RFCs
 >* Update RCODE section to include extended values, and clearer description of extened RCODE meaning form EDNS